NATIONAL UNDERGROUND AMERICA DAY

-Subterranean living boasts energy conservation as one of its the top advantages.
+Subterranean living boasts energy conservation as one of its top advantages.
 Completely covered homes or earth-sheltered homes are covered on all sides with soil while earth-bermed homes leave one side exposed.
 Both allow for more stable temperatures within the home and less exposure to the elements.

 HOW TO OBSERVE #UndergroundAmericaDay

-Tour an underground home or explore the various plans available.
+While learning more about Underground America Day, tour an underground home or explore the various plans available.
 If you’ve ever considered an underground dwelling, weigh the pros and cons.
 Do you live in an underground home?
 Share your experience and what you enjoy most.
 Use #UndergroundAmericaDay to post on social media.

 NATIONAL UNDERGROUND AMERICA DAY HISTORY